 First you will need to rinse and soak your beans overnight.
 Just add them to a large pot and cover with water by a few inches and cover.
 In the morning, rinse off the beans and add them back to the pot.

 Add the vegetable broth, onion, garlic, salt and pepper (if using).
 Stir and bring to a boil.
-Once boiling, turn down to simmer, cover and cook for 90 minutes, stirring occasionally.
+Once boiling, turn the heat to low and simmer, covered, for 90 minutes, stirring occasionally.

 Meanwhile, peel and chop all of your potatoes.
 Make sure to reserve 3 of the potatoes for broiling.

 Your stew should be ready by now.
 Take an immersion blender and puree part of the soup into a thick stew texture.
 I only did about half I guess.
 Basically you want the broth gone and the stew part creamy and part chunky, with lots of beans and potatoes still in tact.
 Just do it to your desired preference.
 If it is too thick, add just a little more broth.
-Taste and add any more spices.
+Taste and add any more spices, salt, etc. if needed.
 Add to serving bowls and top with the broiled potatoes and poblano peppers.
 I then topped mine with red pepper flakes.
 YUM.